trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

 `/usr/lib/locale/locale-archive` file.
 Today it contains `~200MB` worth of locales on systems with complete set of locales.
 Another source is huge dumps of translation files in `/usr/share/locale`.
 As I used `btrfs` I ran `duperemove` time to time on a `/chroot` directory to claw back a bit of storage eaten by these duplicates.
-I had a spinning disk at the time and I was amazed by the speed that `duperemove` took to do it's magic.
+I had a spinning disk at the time and I was amazed by the speed that `duperemove` took to do its magic.

 ## more recent usage attempt